vishalpopat8/Memory-puzzle-Game/README.md

 2. **Game Configuration**: Allow users to choose the number of cards for the game.
 3. **Player Name Entry**: Provide a text input field for players to enter their names before starting a game.
 4. **Memory Gameplay**: Click cards to unveil hidden images, verify matches, and briefly display them to aid player memory.
-5. **Scores**: Compute and display the player's score at the end of the game and their all-time highest score.
+5. **Scores**: Compute and display the player's score and their all-time highest score at the end of the game.

 # Technologies Used
 1. **Objects**: JavaScript objects to represent game elements, like cards and players, and manage game state.